-S-101 also extends the check format by adding separate tables which are referenced in the check description.
+S-401 also extends the check format by adding separate tables which are referenced in the check description.
 The information in these tables presents relationships between features and/or attributes which would lead to excessively complex expressions in the basic syntax or excessive duplication of checks.
 For example, a tabular representation of allowed combinations of values for attributes describing “nature of surface” and relevant qualifying terms:

-Table 2.2 - Tabulation of allowed combinations of values for attributes describing the nature of surface and relecant qualifying terms
+Table 2.2 - Tabulation of allowed combinations of values for attributes describing the nature of surface and qualifying terms